Cedro de São João

-Cedro de São João is a municipality located in the Brazilian state of Sergipe.
+Cedro de São João (/Central northeastern Portuguese pronunciation: [ˈsɛdɾʊ ˈdi ˈsɐ̃w ˈʒɐ̃w]/) is a municipality located in the Brazilian state of Sergipe.
 Its population was 5,391 (2022) and its area is about 84 km2.
 The municipality is the largest producer of carne-de-sol in Sergipe, in addition to stands out in cross-stitch embroidery and biscuits production.

 History

 Cedro de São João was formed by romanis who came from Minas Gerais.
 After crossing Bahia and arriving in Sergipe, a small group separated and went to live in Capela, selling products from the Japaratuba Valley (sugar and honey) and the São Francisco Valley (rice, animals and fish).

 The group used to buy animals from the Cemitério farm (today Aquidabã), and with these animals they settled in a place where today is the Jonas Trindade square, in Cedro de São João.
 When the São Francisco River flooded, the land surrounded by the waters formed almost an island.
 Since it was a safe place, the leader of the group, Antônio Nunes, built a corral with cedar wood abundant in the region (the tree that gave the municipality its name in Portuguese).
 In 1834 there were twenty mud houses built for the vaqueiros.

 By Provincial Law of March 5, 1835, the owner of the farm, Antônio Nunes, created a school, which was later closed, and which reopened on July 9, 1872, under the direction of Carolina Leopoldina Regina de Sá.
 The construction of the chapel of São João Batista, the current main church, made the village independent from the Propriá parish of Santo Antônio.

 In 1894, an organization was created to politically separate Cedro from Propriá.
 Three engenhos were established in the Jacaré Valley: Imbira, owned by Antônio Santana; Poço dos Bois, owned by Antônio Soares; and Lagoa Seca, owned by Antônio Baptista Nascimento, that contributed to the formation of the economic structure.
 The State Law No. 83, of October 23, 1894, elevated the village to the category of municipality.